caio/tablier/src/markdown/about.md

 it easier to extract the recipes out of the wall of text that usually precedes the real content.
-After a few iterations of doing just that, things started clicking and I went from a small hand-crafted database of about 100 recipes to 10 thousand recipes with little effort; A few more tweaks and forgetting the crawler running overnight left me with around 100 thousand recipes.
+After a few iterations of doing just that, things started clicking and I went from a small hand-crafted database of about 100 recipes to 10.000 recipes with little effort; A few more tweaks and forgetting the crawler running overnight left me with around 100.000 recipes.

 And then things got interesting :-) Growing this to the current 1+M database size took more time than effort and I finally had something